Resources and Reopening Information

 Employees who have come into close contact with an individual who has tested positive for COVID-19 (co-worker or otherwise) will be directed to self-quarantine for 14 days from the last date of close contact with that individual.
 Close contact is defined as six (6) feet for a prolonged period of time.

-If the Grosse Pointe Public Library learns that an employee has tested positive, the Grosse Pointe Public Library will conduct an investigation to determine co-workers who may have had close contact with the confirmed- positive employee in the prior 14 days and direct those individuals who have had close contact with the confirmed-positive employee to self-quarantine for 14 days from the last date of close contact with that employee.
+If the Grosse Pointe Public Library learns that an employee has tested positive, the Grosse Pointe Public Library will immediately notify the local public health department.
+The Library will conduct an investigation to determine co-workers who may have had close contact with the confirmed- positive employee in the prior 14 days and direct those individuals who have had close contact with the confirmed-positive employee to self-quarantine for 14 days from the last date of close contact with that employee.
 If applicable, the Grosse Pointe Public Library will also notify any sub-contractors, vendors/suppliers or visitors who may have had close contact with the confirmed-positive employee.
 If an employee learns that he or she has come into close contact with a confirmed-positive individual outside of the workplace, he/she must alert a manager or supervisor of the close contact and self-quarantine for 14 days from the last date of close contact with that individual.

 If a confirmed case of COVID-19 is reported, the Grosse Pointe Public Library will determine if it meets the criteria for recordability and reportability under OSHA’s recordkeeping rule.
 OSHA requires employers to record work-related injuries and illnesses that meet certain severity criteria on the OSHA 300 Log, as well as complete the OSHA Form 301 (or equivalent) upon the occurrence of these injuries.
 For purposes of COVID-19, OSHA also requires employers to report to OSHA any work-related illness that (1) results in a fatality, or results in the in-patient hospitalization of one or more employee.
 “In-patient” hospitalization is defined as a formal admission to the in-patient service of a hospital or clinic for care or treatment.